ZopRATec/zopra.core/docs/getting_started.md

 \section manager The Manager
 Before you continue to install and test your manager  you need to configure the database model.
 This will help us to show you how easy and fast you can set up a specific scenario.

+TODO: WORKOVER model and list types
 \subsection database_model The Database Model
 Edit the managers.py file again.
 In order to have tables with attributes, you need to add those to the xml configuration string.

 \code{.xml}